Modern Home Design Is Now Not Only Popular – But Can Be Affordable Too.

 The Plan Collection has a wide variety of Modern Style House Plans ranging from the Contemporary/Prairie style homes of Neal Aronson (shown at the top of this article) to the very angular designs by Dan Tyree (as seen below).
-To see all of the different options, check out our Modern House Plans page or go straight to search for modern house plans.
+To see all of the different options, check out our Modern House Plans page.

 Modern house design demonstrating the power of angular design.